2019-2020 Academic Year

 - Present information in a clear and concise manner

-- Demonstrate an understanding of how each person's actions relate to events beyond the local community.
+- Develop an understanding of how each person's actions relate to events beyond the local community

-- Demonstrate an understanding of the differences in cultures through comparison of economic systems, political systems, cultural heritage, religion or ethnic backgrounds.
+- Compare economic systems, political systems, cultural heritage, religion or ethnic backgrounds

-- Demonstrate an understanding of the role of the United States in the world and its impact on international problems.
+- Analyze the role of the United States in the world and its impact

 Assessment of student learning is an integral part of curriculum development and revision.
 It documents that learning has occurred and provides a rational basis for making purposeful changes to curriculum content and pedagogy.